Norris, Tennessee: Government

 The government of Norris is vested in a five-member city council, with a mayor and vice-mayor being selected among that group.
-As of July 27, 2023, the current mayor of Norris is Chris Mitchell and the vice-mayor is Chuck Nicholson.
-The remaining council members are Bill Grieve, Will Grinder, and Loretta Painter.

 The original city hall was located in the Norris Community Building, along with the town library and the multi-purpose auditorium/gymnasium on Ridgeway Drive until 1978, when it was destroyed by a fire.
 The cause was never determined.
 The city hall then moved to a location on Chestnut Drive, but this location was destroyed in a fire in 2002.
 The facility on Chestnut Drive was reconstructed and continues to serve as a City Office and Community Building.
 The Norris Public Safety Department is located at 9 West Circle Road.

 The city of Norris also helps fund a public library.
 The library has about 20,000 materials in its collection and is located in the McNeeley Municipal Building.